-Comprises the Chair, the Chief Executive and 16 other members (presently there is one vacancy also) at least half of whom are appointed for their qualification in science and engineering.
+Comprises the Chair, the Chief Executive and 17 other members at least half of whom are appointed for their qualification in science and engineering.
 Users of research, in Government and industry, are also represented.

 Members are appointed by the Secretary of State for Innovation, Universities and Skills.

 Professor Sir Tom Blundell FRS – Chair [ Chair's biography]

 David Baulcombe was a student in Botany at Leeds and Edinburgh Universities.
 After periods in Montreal, the University of Georgia and the Cambridge Plant Breeding Institute he spent 20 years at the Sainsbury Laboratory, Norwich.
 He joined Cambridge University in 2007 as Royal Society Research Professor and now as Regius Professor of Botany.

 David Baulcombe is a molecular biologist and his research interest in plants focuses on how genes can be silenced.
 He has recently moved into the field of epigenetics – the science of how nurture can influence nature.
 This research links diverse topics including disease resistance in plants and understanding of hybrid crops.
 David is a poor field botanist.

 Neil Brewis is Vice President, Head of Biopharmaceutical Research in GSK.
 Neil has an established career working in bioscience, demonstrating leadership in translating basic research into clinical studies.